-• DSOs and the executables that use them are mapped into memory by a run-time loader, rld, which resolves external references between objects and relocates objects at run time.
+DSOs and the executables that use them are mapped into memory by a run-time loader, rld, which resolves external references between objects and relocates objects at run time.
 (DSOs contain only position-independent code [PIC], so they can be loaded at any virtual address at run time.)
 With rld, the binding of symbols can be changed at run time at the request of the executing program.
 You could use this feature to dynamically change the feature set presented to a user of your application, for example, while minimizing start-up time.
 The application could be started quickly, with a subset of the features available and then, if the user needs other features, those can be loaded in under programmatic control.

-Naturally, some costs are involved with using DSOs, and these are explained in the next section, "Using DSOs."
+Costs that are involved with using DSOs are explained in "Using DSOs."
 The sections after that explain how to build and optimize DSOs and how rld works.
+See the rld(1) reference (man) page for more information.
 The dso(5) reference page also contains more information about DSOs.
-Click the word dso to view the page.